BioComputingUP/OSAI_ecosystem/CONTRIBUTING.md

 * Feedback or requests for changes may be made via comments on the Pull Request.
 * Once a PR is approved, a maintainer will merge it into the `main` branch.

-We appreciate your contributions to building a valuable resource for the Open and Sustainable AI community!
+We appreciate your contributions to building a valuable list of OSAI Ecosystem components!